A Ranking Representation of Optimal Sequential Search: Omitted Proofs

 \subsection{Proof of Theorem \ref{theorem:incomplete}}

-Since the sequence with incomplete information still satisfies the Independence and Invariance assumptions, the optimality of the Gittins index policy remains valid: at each step, the consumer selects the highest-valued action among those available.
+Since the recast sequential search process still satisfies the Independence and Invariance assumptions, the optimality of the Gittins index policy remains valid: at each step, the consumer selects the highest-valued feasible action, and her ranking of feasible actions is based on these values.

 The first part of the theorem follows directly.
 Suppose an action is feasible at step $j$ but is not selected until step $j + t$.
 If its value satisfies $v_{i,j+t} > v_{ij}$, then the consumer fails to choose the highest-valued action at step $j$, contradicting the optimality of the Gittins index policy.